mdgriffith/elm-optimize-level-2/README.md

 **Another Note** — Before deploying your app, you should also minify it and gzip it. `elm-optimize` does not do that for you.
 [Check out this doc for a recommended setup.](minification.md)

-## Exploration
+## What's actually happening?

-This is also a science project :bowtie:
+This might seem a bit like magic. :sparkles:

-The goal is to quantify different transformations that can be done to the JS output of the Elm compiler and what their effect would be.
+If you're interested in getting to know what's happening, [here's an overview of all the JS transformations we are exploring](transformations.md)!

-To get started, [here's a current overview of all the JS transformations we explored](transformations.md) and a summary of their effect.
 Not all of them are included in the CLI tool because not all of them turned out to be beneficial.
+Part of this endeavor is a science project :bowtie:, where we capture data on which transformations turn out to be worthwhile.

 A few are listed there as either incomplete or not attempted.
 That's future work!